vmishelcs/EarthquakeDetectionUnit/README.md

 ## About the project.

 Earthquake Detection Unit (EDU) is a simple earthquake detector for the BeagleBone Green equipped with the Zen cape and the SW-420 vibration sensor.
 EDU attempts to approximately map the vibrations it detects to the Richter scale.
 The computed magnitude is then displayed on the 14-segment digit display.
 The digit display is reset back to zero after a prolonged period of inactivity, and the previously displayed value is logged in the `~/edu-logs/` directory.
-The logging files follow the naming convention `edu__MM-DD-YYYY__HH-MM-SS.log`, where the date and time specified in the file name is the date and time when EDU was launched.
+The logging files follow the naming convention `edu__MM-DD-YYYY__HH-MM-SS.log`, where the date and time specified in the file name is the date and time at which EDU was launched.

 ## Installing prerequisites.